IvieThePlant/csc341-f23/programming-csc341f23/prog00-cyber-csc341f23/readme.md

 mv csc341-f22 csc341-class-repo
 ```

-In the repo on Github, code for each lab and in-class exercises will be posted.
+In the repo on Github, code for each programming assignment and in-class exercises will be posted.

 You do not want to edit inside of this repo on your machine because it will interfere with your ability to download future assignments.
 Instead, create another directory at this location (or elsewhere).
 I recommend naming it something that makes it clear that this is your working directory.
-Then copy the lab into your working directory.
+Then copy the programming assignment folder into your working directory.
 DO NOT MAKE A COPY of the repo and use that as your working directory because it is tied to that specific repo, and it will interfere with your ability to (potentially) store your work in your own repo.

 Here is an example from Dr. Larson's machine:

 ```
 mkdir csc341-working
 cd csc341-working
-mkdir Labs
+mkdir Programming
 mkdir Exercises
 ```

 Personally, I would then go to my Finder or Explorer and copy files from csc341-class-repo into the appropriate folder in csc341-working.
-For example, place the folder "Lab00-Getting-Started" inside `csc341-working/Labs`.
+For example, place the folder "prog00-cyber-csc341f23" inside `csc341-working/Programming`.

 #### Open in Editor

 If you see the BBedit or notepad++ icon with the .java files in your Finder or Explorer, then you can double-click
-any of the files in Lab00 that you just copied into your working directory and it will open in that editor.
+any of the files in the prog00 folder that you just copied into your working directory and it will open in that editor.
 If there is a different icon, then right-click the file and choose to open it with the editor.

 #### Open Terminal